lindenb/jvarkit/articles/bamwithoutbai/paper.md

 *BAM* (*Binary Alignment/Map format* ) is a [standard](https://samtools.github.io/hts-specs/SAMv1.pdf) binary format for storing high-throughput sequencing data [@pmid19505943]. *BAM* files are compressed using the *BGZF* format, a compression format implemented on top of the standard gzip file format while allowing efficient random access to the BAM file for indexed queries.
 An associated BAM Index (*BAI*) achieves the fast retrieval of alignments overlapping a specified region without going through the whole alignment.
 This technology also works through HTTP, making it possible to fetch regions from remote BAM files.

-Some sequencing projects, like ENCODE[@pmid29126249], provide *BAM* files but don't provide the associated *BAI* files, making it difficult to retrieve some specific regions of the BAM files: users need to download the whole *BAM* file before filtering the overlapping reads with, for example, `samtools`.
+Some sequencing projects, like ENCODE [@pmid29126249], provide *BAM* files but don't provide the associated *BAI* files, making it difficult to retrieve some specific regions of the BAM files: users need to download the whole *BAM* file before filtering the overlapping reads with, for example, `samtools`.

 We wrote a program named '*bamwithoutbai*' that performs a binary search on a remote *BAM*: it sends a HTTP `Range-Request` at some point of the BAM, tries to find the next *BGZF* block and uncompress the stream until it finds a valid *BAM* record.
 This operation is repeated until the region of interest is exhausted.

-In our test, downloading and filtering the region `chr3:38548061-38649667` for the ENCODE *BAM* '[ENCFF741DEO.bam](https://www.encodeproject.org/files/ENCFF741DEO/@@download/ENCFF741DEO.bam)' (12 gigabytes) with `samtools` takes about 17 minutes while it only takes 24 seconds using our software.
+In our test, downloading and filtering the region `chr3:38548061-38649667` for the ENCODE *BAM* '[ENCFF741DEO.bam](https://www.encodeproject.org/files/ENCFF741DEO/@@download/ENCFF741DEO.bam)' (12 gigabytes) with `samtools`  [@pmid19505943] takes about 17 minutes, whereas it only takes 24 seconds using our software.

-`BamWithoutBai` is a Java program, it uses the 'java library for high throughput sequencing'[@htsjdk] as well as some code from Hadoop-BAM project[@pmid22302568].
-It's part of the 'jvarkit' package[@jvarkit] and is available under the MIT License at: [http://lindenb.github.io/jvarkit/BamWithoutBai.html](http://lindenb.github.io/jvarkit).
+`BamWithoutBai` is a Java program, it uses the 'java library for high throughput sequencing' [@htsjdk] as well as some code from Hadoop-BAM project [@pmid22302568].
+It's part of the 'jvarkit' package [@jvarkit] and is available under the MIT License at: [http://lindenb.github.io/jvarkit/BamWithoutBai.html](http://lindenb.github.io/jvarkit).

 # Acknowledgements